 The other part of Le Marais, as well as the more touristic part of Le Marais.
 Partly because of places like Centre Pompidou and Place des Vosges.
 But also because Île de la Cité (the small island in the Seine and the home of Le Notre-Dame) is a part of the 4th arrondissement.
 Next to the fact that this arrondissement probably is one of the prettiest, liveliest and most cultural experiences in Paris this is also one of the most expensive neighborhoods in Paris.
 So booking a hotel here might be somewhat overdone.

-The most iconic arrondissement AND the home of the Eiffel Tower.
+The most iconic area AND the home of the Eiffel Tower.
 It is the 7th arrondissement where you’ll truly realize you are in Paris.
-The 7th arrondissement will give you a dozen of priceless views upon the Eiffel Tower and the Parisian streets.
+The 7th will give you a dozen of priceless views upon the Eiffel Tower and the Parisian streets.
 You’ll also find the Musée d’Orsay in this neighborhood, one of the most remarkable museums of Paris.
-The 7th arrondissement is a very classic and stylish place in Paris, and therefor also pretty expensive.
+The 7th arrondissement is a very classic and stylish, and therefor also pretty expensive.

 The 8th arrondissement equals shopping.
 Just saying.
-The Champs-Élysées draws a perfect line through the arrondissement, separating the Grand Palais, the Petit Palais and the Seine from an area filled with the most expensive stores you have ever laid eyes on.
+The Champs-Élysées draws a perfect line through this area, separating the Grand Palais, the Petit Palais and the Seine from an area filled with the most expensive stores you have ever laid eyes on.
 Not to mention the restaurants and cafes that will be over the budget of the average traveler.
-However if you are lucky enough to afford it you should definitely stay in this arrondissement.
-Of course, the 8th arrondissement also equals the Arc the Triomphe, which marks the end (or beginning) of the Champs Élysées.
+However if you are lucky enough to afford it you should definitely stay here.
+Of course, the 8th also equals the Arc the Triomphe, which marks the end (or beginning) of the Champs Élysées.

 The 14th arrondissement is mostly a residential area, where the small streets are filled with tall buildings where the Parisian life takes place.
 However, very notable you’ll also find the Tour Montparnasse in the fourteenth.
 Which is a glass building of 210 meters, and thereby the largest tower of France.
 You can enter the Tour Montparnasse, where you’ll find restaurants, giftshops but most importantly: the Panoramic floor that offers you one of the best views of Paris, looking over the Seine, The Eifel Tower and the Sacre Coeur!